NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 Stores usernames and passwords for sources, typically specified with the `-username` and `-password` switches with `nuget sources`.
 Passwords are encrypted by default unless the `-storepasswordincleartext` option is also used.
 Optionally, valid authentication types can be specified with the `-validauthenticationtypes` switch.

+> [!NOTE]
+> :warning: **WARNING** :warning:
+> Storing passwords in clear text is not recommended.
+Refer to the best security practices for [consuming packages from private feeds](../consume-packages/consuming-packages-authenticated-feeds.md#security-best-practices-for-managing-credentials).

 | Key | Value |
 | --- | --- |
 | username | The user name for the source in plain text.
 Note: environment variables can be used for improved security. |